 There has been activity in Washington D.C. regarding student loans.
 More support for the Bank on Students Emergency Loan Refinancing Act has been garnered.
 This time, United States Senator Sherrod Brown, a Democrat from Ohio, announced his support for the legislation in Congress.
 This is just one step the government is taking in addressing the issue of student loan debt.
 The focus of this legislative act is to improve interest rates by allowing federal student loan refinancing.
-Currently, only private lenders offer student loan refinancing.
+Currently, only private lenders allow borrowers to get a student loan refinance.

 Today’s students are graduating with an average student loan debt of around $30,000, and this amount is projected to increase.
 In addition to rising costs, more Americans are defaulting on their loans each year.
 One of the main culprits behind the rising default rate is the interest rate.